Last Updated on October 19, 2022.

 - Most do scratch and shake to adjust their spines.

-- However, many hedgehogs will occasionally need bathing or feet soak if they become soiled.
+- However, many hedgehogs will occasionally need bathing or foot baths if they become soiled.

 - Nail trimming will need to be performed on a regular basis as well.